arjo129/vps_localization/README.md

 > or organizations with which I am affiliated.
 The views and opinions expressed herein
 > are solely my own and do not represent those of my employer or any associated institutions.

 LLMs and VLMs have been eating the world.
-Last week I decided to listen to a talk by Andrej Kaparthy on his view of "software 3.0".
-Unlike the two extreme views which I seem to be surrounded by, Andrej's talk actually is very optimistic without ignoring the pitfalls of LLMs.
+Last week, I listened to a talk by Andrej Karpathy on his view of "Software 3.0."
+Unlike the two extreme perspectives I'm usually surrounded by, Andrej’s talk was refreshingly optimistic—without ignoring the pitfalls of LLMs.

-This brought me back to the time that I took on my first paid gig in 2014.
-I was then in High School, I had recently released a small arduino library that was doing waves.
-Between the recruiter mail and all the noise, I found myself doing some freelance work before I recieved my call up for national service.
+It took me back to 2014, when I took on my first paid gig.
+I was still in high school and had recently released a small Arduino library that classified phonemes.
+Amid recruiter emails and general noise, I somehow ended up doing freelance work before I was called up for national service.

-My first customer wanted an "indoor location system" based on the use of BLE beacons.
-I charged the measly sum of $500 (not knowing that I probably could have added 2 zeros to it if I had some business sense).
-It was arelatively simple thing where a user would carry a bluetooth tag and on the server we would read the BLE tag and perform a simple Decision Tree based classification and guess which room the tag was in.
-The dashboard was written in PHP with XMPP being the protocol used between the iot sensors (PCDuinos if I remember correctly).
+My first client wanted an "indoor location system" using BLE beacons.
+I charged a measly $500—not realizing I probably could have added two zeros if I had even a shred of business sense.
+The system was simple: a user would carry a Bluetooth tag, and the server would read the BLE signal and run a basic decision tree classifier to guess which room the tag was in.
+The dashboard was written in PHP, and we used XMPP as the communication protocol between the IoT sensors (PCDuinos, if I remember correctly).

-This simple idea kind of folowed me around, in undergrad college I wrote a simple app that used AR to show directions within our school of computing.
-It was very far from a working solution as we did not have an accurate map to work and align with.
-Now fast forward to 2025 and I am now married and have to go shopping for gifts.
-While my wife was shopping in a big Shopping Mall in Singapore.
-I was bored in a corner, so I decided to see if I could vibe code something on my phone.
-Particularly, I was curious if it was possible to try to perform localization in the shopping mall with our new found VLM based technologies.
+This idea kind of followed me around.
+In undergrad, I built a simple app that used AR to show directions within our School of Computing.
+It was far from a working solution—we didn’t have an accurate map to align things with—but it planted a seed.

+Fast forward to 2025.
+I’m now married and found myself shopping for gifts.
+While my wife was browsing in a large shopping mall in Singapore, I was bored in a corner and decided to see if I could "vibe-code" something on my phone.
+I was especially curious: could we use today’s VLM-based technologies to do indoor localization in a mall?

 ## VLMs and reading maps